 Stockholm Region EU Office brings together local and regional governments in our region.
 We monitor the legislative and regulatory activities in the European Union and provide our joint statements, information and recommendations to EU policy makers.

-Our priority areas of activity are research and innovation, digitalisation, environment, climate and energy as well as regional policy.
+Our priority areas of activity are research and innovation, digitalisation, energy, climate and environment, transport and regional policy.